gerbenjacobs/svc/README.md

 Ideally *handlers* only know about *services* and services only know about *storage*.
 Use the interfaces instead of actual implementations.

-Everyone knows about the *Domain Models* and you should have these be the types that are transferred between the Service and Storage layer.
-It's perfectly ok to then create custom storage DAOs and custom input or output models for dealing with HTTP.
+Every layers knows about the *Domain Models* and you should have these be the types that are transferred between the Service and Storage layer.
+It's perfectly ok to then create custom storage DAOs and custom input or output models for dealing with HTTP (i.e. an almost exact copy of app.User but without the Password field).
 Just make sure that the service and storage methods do the transformation back and forth.

 Separation of concern and an explicit clearness is what this structure gives you.

-Throughout the code I've written comments prefixed with `Rationale:` to explain a bit about the code.
+_Throughout the code I've written comments prefixed with `Rationale:` to explain a bit about the code._

 ## Running